How Nexus Letters Can Effectively Support Your VA Claim

-The nexus, or link, between a veteran’s current disability and an in-service event is often the hardest element of service connection to prove.
-However, without a nexus, a veteran’s claim with the Veteran’s Administration (VA) won’t survive.
+The nexus, or link, between a veteran’s current disability and an in-service event, is often the hardest element of service connection to prove for a VA disability claim.
+However, without a nexus, a veteran’s claim with the Department of Veteran Affairs (VA) won’t survive.
 How does a veteran prove this complicated, yet crucial element of service connection?
 The nexus letter.
-In fact, a well written nexus letter may be the single most important document that a veteran can have for evidence in support of their claim for VA disability benefits.
+In fact, a well-written nexus letter may be the single most important document that a veteran can have for evidence in support of their claim for VA disability benefits.

 What is a nexus letter?

 A nexus letter is a document that a doctor or other medical professional prepares for a veteran, and it explains that the veteran’s current medical condition is related to their military service.
-A veteran is not required to submit a nexus letter in connection with their disability claim, but the nexus letter can sometimes make the difference between an award and a denial.
+A veteran is not required to submit a nexus letter in connection with their disability claim, but the nexus letter can sometimes make the difference between an award and a denial on VA disability claims.
 Also, there is not a specific requirement of when a nexus letter can be submitted.
-A veteran can submit a nexus letter with their initial application for benefits, during development of their claim, or after an adverse C&P Exam.
-However, it’s good practice to submit a nexus letter earlier rather than later.
+A veteran can submit a nexus letter with their initial application for benefits, during the development of their claim, or after an adverse C&P Exam.
+However, it’s good practice to submit a nexus letter earlier rather than later when claims are being processed.
 The nexus letter becomes especially important in cases where a veteran has not submitted any medical evidence in support of their claim, and then a C&P examiner concludes that there is no connection between the veteran’s disability and military service.